Advertising & Marketing LawPrepared by:

 - Establish a CASL compliance policy to ensure that the classes of electronic messages you send are in compliance with CASL.
 A defence is available to persons who can establish they undertook due diligence to prevent violations.

 - Implement policies to train any staff and third-party suppliers involved in the dissemination of electronic messages to comply with CASL and your compliance policy.
 Also, inform them of the consequences for failing to comply.

-- In obtaining marketing lists from third-party providers, review the contracts to ensure they contain a representation and warranty that the list was assembled in compliance with CASL and that the provider will maintain the list in compliance with all CASL requirements including withdrawals of consent.
+- In obtaining marketing lists from third-party providers, review the contracts to ensure they contain a representation and warranty backed by an indemnity that the list was assembled in compliance with CASL and that the provider will maintain the list in compliance with all CASL requirements including withdrawals of consent.

 - If you outsource electronic marketing to a third party, review and update your services contract to ensure it requires compliance with CASL.

 2. RICHARD V. TIME INC. — THE SUPREME COURT ISSUES RULING ON FALSE AND MISLEADING ADVERTISING

 In February 2012, the Supreme Court of Canada issued a decision relating to misleading advertising, Richard v.
 Time Inc., 2012 SCC 8.
 While the case revolved around the interpretation of the Québec Consumer Protection Act (Act), it is likely to be of national significance, particularly as misleading advertising cases rarely reach the level of the Supreme Court.